Cheater Korean Beef

 The recipe I’m sharing today is a “cheater” version because it uses ground beef instead of the more traditional (and expensive) cuts of meat.
 This dish includes our favorite Asian ingredients, including fresh ginger.

-A rice bowl with this meat and peas served over perfectly cooked white or brown rice makes for a crowd-pleasing dinner or lunch.
+I’ve served this over rice, wrapped in lettuce, and on top of a salad.
+Korean ground beef and rice bowls make for a crowd-pleasing dinner or lunch.
 It packs up wonderfully in to-go containers to take to work or school and reheats beautifully.

 We like this so very much that I’ve taken to doubling the recipe every time I make it just to ensure we have leftovers.
-I get absolutely giddy when I’m wondering what to serve for lunch and remember I have a container of Korean Beef waiting in the fridge!
+I get absolutely giddy when I’m wondering what to serve for lunch and remember I have a container of Korean Beef waiting in the fridge.

-Korean Beef Recipe
+Korean Ground Beef

 This is the perfect dinner for busy nights when you just don’t have much time to think about what you’re going to be eating.
 My kids still cheer when they see this on the stove, even after eating it countless times over the past few years.

 If you’re looking for more lightning-fast, easy dinner recipes, check out the Kielbasa Cabbage Potato Skillet, the {Better Than Take Out} Beef and Broccoli Stir-Fry, and this Pizza Soup.
-My kids love every one of those recipes and my older boys can make them on their own too, making them even easier dinner nights for me!
+My kids love every one of those recipes and my older boys can make them on their own too, making them even easier dinner nights for me.

 I have Monterey Chicken, Turkey Taco Stuffed Sweet Potatoes, and Easy Skillet Lasagna on my list to try soon.
 Every one of these meals comes together in under 20 minutes.